 - Create new and delete existing accounts or groups.

 - Read and write account or group attributes.

 - Read and set flags, such as "account enabled/disabled," "account locked," "intruder lockout" or "group type."

 - Change the login ID of an existing account (rename user).

-- Add an account to or remove an account from a group.
+- Add accounts to or remove accounts from groups.

-- Move a user between directory organizational units (OUs).
+- Move accounts between directory organizational units (OUs).